-- Humans: iatrogenic and variant Creutzfeldt-Jakob disease (CJD), Gerstmann-Sträussler-Scheinker syndrome (GSS), fatal familial insomnia (FFI), Kuru, familial spongiform encephalopathy, multiple system atrophy (MSA)
+- Humans: iatrogenic and variant Creutzfeldt-Jakob disease, Gerstmann-Sträussler-Scheinker syndrome, fatal familial insomnia, Kuru, familial spongiform encephalopathy, multiple system atrophy

-- The abnormal prion proteins mimic as an infectious agent that can cause transmission of disease from one organism to human or inherited as a mutant.
+- The abnormal prion proteins mimic an infectious agent that can cause transmission of disease to humans or that can be inherited as a mutant.

-In general, prions are resistant to heat, ionizing radiation, formaldehyde, and proteases, however, these may reduce their infectivity.
+Generally, prions are resistant to heat, ionizing radiation, formaldehyde, and proteases.
+However, the aforementioned may reduce their infectivity.
 Decontamination relies on hydrolysis which destroys the protein structure.
-This can be done by using sodium hydroxide, sodium hypochlorite and acidic detergents like LpH.
-Autoclaving at 134° centigrade for 18 minutes is found to be effective.
+This can be done using sodium hydroxide, sodium hypochlorite, and acidic detergents like LpH.
+Autoclaving at 134°C for 18 minutes is considered effective.

-The World Health Organization (WHO) has approved three ways to disinfect all heat-resistant instruments which are:
+The World Health Organization (WHO) has approved three ways to disinfect all heat-resistant instruments as follows:

-- Immersing the instrument in 1N sodium hydroxide and place it in gravity displacement autoclave for 30 minutes at 121° centigrade.
-Then take the instrument out and rinse with normal water, clean, and repeat the routine sterilization process.
+- Immerse the instrument in 1N sodium hydroxide and place it in a gravity displacement autoclave for 30 minutes at 121°C. Thereafter, take the instrument out, rinse with normal water, clean, and repeat the routine sterilization process.

-- Immerse in 1N sodium hypochlorite for one hour, rinse with water, place in heat in gravity displacement autoclave at 121° centigrade for one hour.
+- Immerse in 1N sodium hypochlorite for 1 hour, rinse with water, place in a gravity displacement autoclave at 121°C for 1 hour.

-- Immerse the instrument in sodium hydroxide or sodium hypochlorite for one hour, rinse with water, then transfer into a gravity displacement autoclave (121° centigrade) or in a porous load (134° centigrade) for one hour, clean and perform routine sterilization procedures.
+- Immerse the instrument in sodium hydroxide or sodium hypochlorite for 1 hour, rinse with water, then transfer to a gravity displacement autoclave (121°C) or a porous load (134°C) for 1 hour, clean, and perform the routine sterilization procedures.

 Potential Treatments and Diagnosis

-There are no definitive means of diagnosis and treatment but some methods are being used.
-They are as follows:
+There are no definitive means for diagnosing and treating prion disease but some methods are being used.
+These include:

-- Gene silencing is another method still under trial in which genes causing prion disease are stopped or turned off.
+- Gene silencing is another method still under trial in which the genes causing prion disease are turned off.

 - Stem cell therapy is another proposed therapy for the treatment of prion diseases.
 It can be used to make new brain cells to replace the damaged brain cells.